-Movement Science: the integration and synthesis of knowledge from basic sciences, social sciences and applied sciences for the purpose of studying questions related to understanding the prevention of movement-related impairments, and the maintenance, enhancement and rehabilitation of human physical activity for persons whose physical capabilities are, or are perceived to be, challenged by disease and injury.
+The integration and synthesis of knowledge from basic sciences, social sciences and applied sciences for the purpose of studying questions related to understanding the prevention of movement-related impairments, and the maintenance, enhancement and rehabilitation of human physical activity for persons whose physical capabilities are, or are perceived to be, challenged by disease and injury.

-Occupational Science: a basic science dedicated to the systematic study of human occupation.
+A basic science dedicated to the systematic study of human occupation.
 Using both qualitative and quantitative methods of inquiry, it addresses the form, function, and meaning of human occupation and its relationship to health and well-being.
 The science informs and is informed by many other disciplines including psychology, anthropology, sociology, human movement science, medical science and economics.

-Rehabilitation Health Services Studies: a multidisciplinary field of scientific investigation that studies how social factors, financing systems, organizational structures and processes, health technologies, and personal behaviors affect access to rehabilitation health care, the quality and cost of rehabilitation health care, and ultimately health and well-being.
+A multidisciplinary field of scientific investigation that studies how social factors, financing systems, organizational structures and processes, health technologies, and personal behaviors affect access to rehabilitation health care, the quality and cost of rehabilitation health care, and ultimately health and well-being.
 Its research domains are individuals, families, organizations, practitioners, institutions, communities, and populations.

-Rehabilitation Technology Sciences: the integration of multidisciplinary knowledge and expertise in the design, development and evaluation of assistive technology to enhance the function and well-being of people with disabilities and their caregivers and to enable people to participate fully in day to day living.
+The integration of multidisciplinary knowledge and expertise in the design, development and evaluation of assistive technology to enhance the function and well-being of people with disabilities and their caregivers and to enable people to participate fully in day to day living.

-Speech-Language Pathology: is a multidisciplinary field of research concerned with the study of the normal processes of speech, language and swallowing function as well as research into the etiology, symptomatology, and prognosis of various disorders and efficacious methods for evaluation and treatment of such disorders.
+A multidisciplinary field of research concerned with the study of the normal processes of speech, language and swallowing function as well as research into the etiology, symptomatology, and prognosis of various disorders and efficacious methods for evaluation and treatment of such disorders.
 Specific populations of interest include individuals affected by disorders of developmental language, neurogenic speech and language, fluency, voice, articulation/phonology, and swallowing across a wide age range.